LRvdLinden/nl.lrvdlinden.f1-news/README.md

 ## General
-This app gives Homey the ability to respond to messages of the Dutch News sender RTL Nieuws.
+This app gives Homey the ability to respond to messages of Formula One (F1).
-Keep in mind that all messages send on this network are in Dutch.
+Keep in mind that all messages send on this network are in Englisch.

 - Use in flow to trigger anything, e.g. speech so Homey tells you what is happening